Black Rock (James Blood Ulmer album)

-Black Rock is an album by American guitarist James Blood Ulmer recorded in 1982 and released on the Columbia label.
+Black Rock is an album by American guitarist James Blood Ulmer, recorded in 1982 and released on the Columbia label.
 It was Ulmer's second of three albums recorded for a major label.

 Reception

+Robert Palmer of The New York Times praised the album upon its release, writing that "James (Blood) Ulmer's Black Rock actually lives up to its title...On the first side in particular, Mr. Ulmer, his wonderfully deft and mobile rhythm section, and his wife, the vocalist Irene Datcher, conspire to rethink guitar-band rock as radically as his earlier records rethought jazz-rock and funk.
+In a sense, he is attempting to transform rock much as Ornette Coleman transformed jazz in the 1960's - by opening it up rhythmically and re-emphasizing its roots in country blues and old time gospel music.
+The most ravishing tune on the album is 'Family Affair,' sung by Mr. Ulmer and Miss Datcher in a loose semi-unison that recalls the early country-gospel recordings of Blind Willie Johnson and features an exquisitely liquid, melodic guitar break that skirts much closer to conventional rock territory than anything Mr. Ulmer has recorded before...On the second side, he unleashes some of the most spectacular guitar pyrotechniques anyone has put on record in a long, long time."

+In The Boston Phoenix, Milo Miles wrote: "On his new Black Rock, Ulmer has baited songs with unmistakable funk-rock hooks without giving in to verse/chorus/verse structure, and he’s made his peace with pop.
+He’s cleared away several layers of intrusive clutter; saxophone parts are pared down (reedman Sam Sanders appears on only two cuts), and Weston and Ali provide lively but linear support. ...
+It’s the durable, brainy, slightly crazed triumph Ulmer has promised for years."

-The Allmusic review by Thom Jurek awarded the album 4½ stars, and states, "Black Rock is among Blood's strongest records.
+The AllMusic review by Thom Jurek stated: "Black Rock is among Blood's strongest records.
 As tough as Are You Glad to Be in America? and the Music Revelation Ensemble's No Wave, yet more accessible than either.
 This is a fitting introduction to Blood Ulmer's unique, knotty, and truly original guitar and composition style.
 Black Rock is all funk, rock, jazz, and punk, indivisible and under a one world groove".

 Trouser Press described both Black Rock and the previous Free Lancing as "technical masterpieces, making up in precision what they lack in emotion (as compared to Are You Glad to Be in America?).
 Working to expand his audience, Ulmer concentrates more on electric guitar flash, and actual melodies can be discerned from the improvised song structures (improvisation being one of the keys to harmolodics)."